Tourism in Angola: Cangandala National Park

 Cangandala National Park is another visitor attraction in Angola.
 It is the smallest National Park in the country and is situated in the Malanje province.
 It is situated between the Cuije river and 2 unnamed territories of the Cuanza River, with the towns of Culamagia and Techongolola on the edges of the park.
 The park was created in 1963 while Angola was still under Portuguese colony.

 Iona National Park

 Iona National Park, located in Namibe Province, is another popular tourist destination.
 It is about 200 km from the city of Moçâmedes and, at 5850 sqmi, the largest in the country.
 Before the Angolan Civil War, Iona was an "animal paradise, rich in big game".
 However, as is true for most Angolan national parks, illegal poaching and the destruction of infrastructure have caused considerable damage to the once rich park.
-The park is also known for unique flora and incredible rock formations.
+The park is also known for unique flora and outstanding rock formations.